buzzm/sqlitebson/README.md

 `sqlite3_column_blob()` is easily initialized into a BSON object and manipulated with the BSON SDK.
-This allows client side programs to avoid potentially lossy to- and from- JSON conversion e.g. floating point of 6.0 gets emitted as 6 then reparsed as an int.
+This allows client side programs to avoid potentially lossy to- and from- JSON conversion e.g. floating point of 6.0 gets emitted as 6 then reparsed as an int.  `bson_get_bson` is unquestionably the preferred retrieval method for client-side programs.
 See Example below.

+Calling `bson_get_bson` in combination with dotpaths to access deeply nested structures and indexes makes for a very high performance, high fidelity data retrieval environment.

 Unlike `bson_get`, there is no added value in calling `bson_get_bson()` with a blank dotpath because this is equivalent to simply returning the raw BSON BLOB column: